Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 Run Application on Target

-This application assumes that you are familiar with smartcam application and knows how to booted Linux with a smartcam application running.
-If you have not yet done that, please go through smartcam application deployment.
-The following commands in target (KV260) will download smartcam and their dependencies:
+This application assumes that you are familiar with the SmartCam application and know how to boot Linux with a SmartCam application running.
+If you have not yet done that, go through SmartCam Application Deployment.
+The following commands in target (KV260) download SmartCam and their dependencies:

 docker pull xilinx/smartcam:2022.1

-With smartcam application downloaded, we have most of the software dependencies needed to run gstreamer, as well as the .dtbo file and shell.json file.
-Note that because we reused the same platform from smartcam, we can re-use the .dtbo file from smartcam.
+With the SmartCam application downloaded, you have most of the software dependencies needed to run gstreamer, as well as the .dtbo file and shell.json file.

-The filter2d accelerator we included only takes YuY2 format, while our MIPI sensors are in NV12 format.
-Therefore, we need to find a compatible video to try the filter2d with.
-In this case we googled and downloaded bbb_sunflower_1080p_30fps_normal.mp4 from here or here and placed them in /tmp/bbb_sunflower_1080p_30fps_normal.mp4.
-The /tmp folder is accessible by ubuntu or by containers.
+The filter2d accelerator included only takes YuY2 format, while the MIPI sensors are in NV12 format.
+Therefore, you need to find a compatible video to try the filter2d with.
+In this case, you can use the bbb_sunflower_1080p_30fps_normal.mp4 from here or here, placing them in /tmp/bbb_sunflower_1080p_30fps_normal.mp4.
+The /tmp folder is accessible by Ubuntu or by containers.

-Transfer filter2d.xclbin and filter2d.bit.bin to target KV260 using scp or your chosen method.
-On target, make a new filter2d directory and copy needed files into directory:
+1. Transfer filter2d.xclbin and filter2d.bit.bin to the target KV260 using SCP or your chosen method.
+On target, make a new filter2d directory and copy the required files into the directory:

 sudo mkdir /lib/firmware/xilinx/filter2d